 - For local children we will sometimes go into schools to observe and offer advice.

 - We meet with parents/carers and support them at challenging times either via zoom or face to face.

 - Guide both families and professionals through complex health and educational systems.

 - Be the child or young person’s advocate in difficult meetings, placing the child at the centre and promoting a cohesive team approach.

 - Raise awareness through training, public speaking, exhibiting, and media.

-- Sell Jimbofun, a wonderful motorskill programme which allows parents and schools to help with handwriting and other motor skill difficulties in a fun way. www.jimbofun.co.uk
+- Sell Jimbofun, a wonderful motorskill programme which allows parents and schools to help with handwriting difficulties and other motor skill issues in a fun way. www.jimbofun.co.uk